 Perhaps more important than what exactly you eat, however, is where you get it from.
 Purchasing meat and other foods from local and responsible sources will make an immense difference.
 Not only will your food be sustainably sourced, and with far less cruelty involved in its production, but your money also helps to support those smaller farms and businesses too.

-A growing number of people are thinking about going vegan to protect the environment.
+A growing number of people are switching to vegan burgers and thinking about going vegan to protect the environment.
 However, they probably are not aware of the negative effects of veganism on the environment.
 Recent findings show that a flexitarian diet may be a more sustainable option instead!

 Finally, it is not only essential to eat sustainably, but also to choose eco-friendly drinking water.
 The classic bottled water we find in supermarkets is actually very polluting due to both the plastic waste it is causing and the emissions due to its transport.